Recommendations & Conclusions

 The Government has made several significant farming policy announcements or sector interventions since the election.
 This is an impressive list of initiatives that the Defra Secretary has recognised should be part of an ‘interlocking jigsaw’.
 We are concerned, however, that certain high-profile policies have been announced prior to the completion …

-Government response.
 The government commits to considering the Committee’s analysis and recommendations when developing plans for the reformed SFI offer, with more information expected later this summer.
-The response also details past and present management of the SFI scheme, including its closure …
+The response also details past and present management of the SFI scheme, including its closure and reopening for some applicants.

 3